shftan/shftan.github.io/index.md

 <div class="row-fluid" id="about"><h3>About Me</h3>
 </div>
 I'm a PhD student at [Cornell Statistics](https://stat.cornell.edu/), minoring in Computer Science.
 I'm currently a visiting student at [UCSF](https://epibiostat.ucsf.edu/).
 Broadly, I work on interpretability of machine learning methods.
-I'm also interested in causal inference and algorithmic fairness.
+I'm also interested in causal inference and algorithmic fairness, and am affiliated with Cornell's [Algorithms, Big Data, and Inequality program](http://socialsciences.cornell.edu/algorithms/).

+I'm advised by [Giles Hooker](http://faculty.bscb.cornell.edu/~hooker/) and [Martin Wells](https://courses.cit.cornell.edu/mtw1/), and [Thorsten Joachims](https://www.cs.cornell.edu/people/tj/) is on my committee.
+Previously, I studied at Berkeley and Columbia, and worked in public policy in NYC, including the health department, public hospitals system, and a media nonprofit.
+In 2014, I was a [Data Science for Social Good](https://dssg.uchicago.edu) fellow.
+I spent summer 2015 at Xerox Research (now [Naver Labs](http://www.europe.naverlabs.com)) and summers 2017 and 2018 at Microsoft Research, working with [Rich Caruana](https://www.microsoft.com/en-us/research/people/rcaruana/).
+I'm on the board of the [Women in Machine Learning](https://wimlworkshop.org) organization.

 My <a href="https://scholar.google.com/citations?user=_tSKmPYAAAAJ&hl=en">Google Scholar</a>